aimclub/GEFEST/docs/tutorials/sample.rst

     from gefest.core.opt.analytics import EvoAnalytics
     from gefest.core.viz.struct_vizualizer import StructVizualizer

-Below are some settings for domain to be researched.
+3. **Settings for domain to be researched**

-You have to set grid resolution on each axis (x and y), spatial grid and coordinates of your target (or targets) for which you want to optimize height of wave.
+*You have to set grid resolution on each axis (x and y), spatial grid and coordinates of your target (or targets) for which you want to optimize height of wave*

 .. code-block:: python